Lakshay768/Identifying-Dangerous-Runs-in-Soccer-through-Data/README.md

 ## Pipeline

-Run through 'Runs_dashboard.rmd' The Runs_dashboard.rmd contains code to take data using the package pre-process it, apply the algorithm to generate the runs data, cluster them and produce a visualization.

-* Data processing
+#### Data processing

   The file [runs_data_preprocessing](Code/runs_data_preprocessing.R) process the data and produces a data frame which calculates space gained value and shape disruption value for all sequences and gives the XY locations of the runs identified in all the sequences in a game.

-* Clustering
+#### Clustering

   The file [runs_clustering_funcs](Code/runs_clustering_funcs.R) contains functions to cluster the runs produced in the Data processing step.

-* Dashboard
+#### Dashboard
   Run the file [Runs_dashboard.Rmd](Code/Runs_dashboard.Rmd) it uses the previous files as source and contains functions to produce results for multiple games and also produces a dashboard which can be used in the following ways:

  1. Where the Dangerous runs came from
  2. Look at the times in video when each run happened
  3. From which type of sequence did most of the dangerous runs come from.